 4. Better forecasts and targets

-Lead scoring allows you to more accurately predict how likely it is that a lead will convert to an opportunity and that the opportunity will close.
-Your pipeline can be a whole lot more accurate, which means better revenue forecasting and target setting.
-Marketing and sales teams can focus their efforts on activities that will have the biggest impact on revenue.
+Scoring allows you to more accurately predict how likely it is that a lead will convert to an opportunity and that the opportunity will close.
+So, your pipeline can be a lot more accurate, which means better revenue forecasting and target setting.
+Marketing and sales teams can then focus their efforts on activities that will have the biggest impact on revenue.

 5. Happy prospects make happy customers